lune-org/lune/README.md

 ## 🏃 Running Lune Scripts

-When you've written a script with either a `.lua` or `.luau` extension, you can run it:
+After you've written a script file, for example `script-name.luau`, you can run it:

 ```sh
 lune script-name
 ```

-This will look for the script `script-name` in a few locations:
+This will look for the file `script-name.luau` in a few locations:

 - The current directory
 - The folder `lune` in the current directory, if it exists
 - The folder `.lune` in the current directory, if it exists

-If you don't want Lune to look in sub-directories you can provide a full file path with the file extension included, instead of only the file name.
+If you don't want Lune to look in sub-directories you can provide a full file path with the file extension included, instead of only the file name. <br>

+---

+**_NOTE:_** _Lune also supports files with the `.lua` extension but using the `.luau` extension is highly recommended._